cs763/Spring2019/README.md

 There will be 7-8 assignments in this course.
 They will be a mix of theoretical and programming questions.
 <ul>
 	<li> Assignment 1 on Camera Geometry has been <a href="https://drive.google.com/open?id=1CAlU8fp_46d1tpRcC6evWpkDj1_TAhs4">released</a> and is due by 27th Jan.
 	<li> Assignment 2 on Camera Calibration, Image Alignment and Robust Methods has been <a href="https://drive.google.com/open?id=1JSCprJhTn-46qRDst_AcIV9EDDUeBBif">released</a> and is due by 8th Feb.</li>
+	<li> Assignment 3 on Neural Network and Backpropagation has been <a href="https://drive.google.com/open?id=14LkIcVMAPbO_nemyG6bCsNIOZx7BAfNO">released</a> and is due by 20th Feb.</li>
 </ul>

 <!--ul>